Transfer Learning for Contextual Multi-armed Bandits: Proof of Theorem

-We shall focus on the arms where the reward of the arms have a gap of order $|B|^{\beta}$.
-To make this precisely, for each bin $B$, let us define two sets of arms:
+In the bin $B$, we shall focus on the arms whose reward gaps relative to the optimal arm are of order $|B|^{\beta}$.
+To precisely quantify this, for each bin $B$, let us define two sets of arms:

-where we define $c_0\defn2C_{\beta}$.
-In addition, let $\mathcal{I}_{B}$ denote the set of active arms on bin $B$ at the end of rounds before $B$ is replaced by its children in the partition.
+where we define $c_{0}\defn2C_{\beta}$.
+In addition, let $\mathcal{I}_{B}$ denote the set of active arms in bin $B$ at the end of rounds before $B$ is replaced by its children in the partition.
 Now we define the ``good'' event

 By (\ref{eq:R-leaf-nonleaf-relation}), we can decompose